 Sometimes it’s hard to take some of these lotto sites seriously.
-Take 1xbit.com/en/lotto – on their face menu they talk about their 12 different lotto choices to play (it’s actually 33) and mention “nice way to start 2017”.
-This site was founded in 2016 but don’t you think they could take the time to update their sales pitch.
-This is an online lottery provider that the buy-in and winnings are “mBT”.
+Take 1xbit.com/en/lotto – on their face menu they talk about their 12 different lotto choices to play (it’s actually 33).
+This site was founded in 2016 but don’t you think they could take the time to update their sales pitch?
+This is an online lottery provider where the buy-in and winnings are “mBT”.
 I believe that’s milli-bit-coins but not sure as the usual abbreviation is mBTC.
-So are they playing in a real currency?
+So are they playing in real currency?

 Games at 1xBit.com

 1xBit.com offers 33 different games to bet on.
 These include the usual big boys of US Powerball and Mega Lotto, down to Canada’s 7/49, Singapore’s 6 Ball, and a variety of European lotteries.
 Winnings are based on the official results from the jackpot down to (in some cases) paying out on choosing the correct bonus ball.
 But, payouts are in mBT.
 Buying in also involves purchasing bitcoin through one of the suppliers listed.

 Let’s Talk Bitcoin